How to patch hardwood floors.

 For non-carpenters, allow at least half a day to complete even the smallest patch.
 And don’t go rent your sanders until all your patching is done!
 Watch Bob do a pretty, laced-in patch on our YouTube channel!

 First, replace any missing subfloor.

 Cold-air return patches like these are a pain because the hole you’re fixing goes right through to the level below!
 All hardwood flooring – even small patched areas – needs to have subfloor underneath; hardwood floor alone isn’t strong enough to hold you and all your crazy stomping.
 And you won’t have anything to fasten the hardwood floor to without a subfloor.

 But fixing a subfloor that is already largely covered with hardwood is like trying to change your underwear while you still have pants on: you’ll need to remove more than you want.

-You can finger-join your replacement boards back into the existing floor (left), or you can neatly frame and miter the outline of the patch (second from left), but please don’t just fill the opening with a line of boards all the same length – the two rightmost photos below will show how just ugly that is).
+You can finger-join your replacement boards back into the existing floor (above), or you can neatly frame and miter the outline of the patch.

 Remove the unwanted wood.

 If you’re replacing an area where the tongue and groove are still intact, you’ll need to destroy at least one board; this will create enough space for you to get a pry bay under the adjacent boards.

 The best way to remove that starter board is to use a spade bit to drill a large hole at each end and then use a circular saw (set the saw cut depth to exactly the thickness of wood to be removed) to cut two lines, connecting the holes.